pochtalon/rds-snapshot-restore/README.md

-# rds-instance-restore
+# RDS Snapshot Restore

-The goal of this script is to restore a RDS snapshot based on the original instance configuration. <br />
+The goal of this script is to restore a RDS snapshot based on the original RDS instance. <br />
 It can be executed from both terminal (putty) or CloudShell.

 ## Limitations